michaelb/sniprun/README.md

 #### Stopping

-_ARGHHH_ I Sniprun'd an infinite loop (or anything that takes too long)!
+_ARGHHH_ I Sniprun'd an infinite loop (or anything that takes too long, or will crash, or anything)!
-No worries, the second and last command will kill everything Sniprun ran so far (and has not finished yet):
+No worries, the second and last command will kill everything Sniprun ran so far:

 ```vim
  :SnipReset
 ```

-Under the hood, what it does is just kill Sniprun (and its child processes) and relaunch it, and also cleans the cache directory. `:SnipReset` is the hardest 'reset' you can throw on Sniprun to vent your frustration that's hopefully not due to the plugin.
-`:SnipTerminate` does the same thing but does not cleans the cache directory.
-(For faster recompiles, unless some data leftover in the cache was in fact the cause of the crash)

 Alternatively, exit & re-enter Neovim.